-- Mongolia has suspended ALL flights until at least April 30 including those from China, Taiwan, Hong Kong, Bangkok, Tokyo, Seoul, Busan, Berlin, Istanbul, Moscow and Astana.
+- Mongolia has suspended ALL flights until at least March 31st 2021 including those from China, Taiwan, Hong Kong, Bangkok, Tokyo, Seoul, Busan, Berlin, Istanbul, Moscow and Astana.

 - The closure to foreign nationals of road crossings between Mongolia and Russia.